 Calibration 167 Mulesed Restocking 7.3.
 An extreme climate event occurs (and is demonstrated to have affected the farm) or the farmer has a specific breeding goal (the exemption request mentions genetic traits/breed type that is being selected).
 7.4.
 The number of mulesed breeding males brought in each year is less than 0.5% of the total flock size.
 7.5.
 The farmer has implemented handling and transportation systems to guarantee that wool from these mulesed animals will be kept separate from non-mulesed wool and will not be sold or marketed as RWS certified.
 And 7.6.
 The farmer shall demonstrate that they are not artificially creating a need for additional stock - i.e., by selling their own non-mulesed ewes and/or ewe lambs and then requesting an allowance to purchase mulesed animals.
-Conformity and Issue Date: 3/3/2023 Status: Issued
+Conformity and Iss ue Date: 3/3/2023 Status: Issued

 Calibration 220 Mixed Fibers and Proportion of Fibers References: CCS-101-V3.1 (D4) Pre- and post-consumer waste such as yarn or non-woven textiles are recycled into various textile materials.
-CCS D4.2 calls for a material composition test report of the output claimed material, but this requirement has proven to be unpractical due to: - The high cost and duration of testing, Situation: - The impossibility of finding the exact proportion of each fiber in the output material, and - The error factor introduced by the big amount of different input materials, along with their size and weight.
+CCS D4.2 calls for a material composition test report of the output claimed material, but this requirement has proven to be unpractical due to: The high cost and duration of testing, The impossibility of finding the exact proportion of each fiber in the output material, and Situation: - The error factor introduced by the big amount of different input materials, along with their size and weight.
 For example, 1000 garments will have 1000 varieties of blends or materials, and each garment's weight will be slightly different.
-Interpretation: When mixed fibers are used in raw materials, there is no need to do a material composition test to know the percentage of each fiber present.
-The raw material codes for mixed fibers (RM0258, RM0259, RM0260, RM0261) shall only be used by the material recycler.
-No other operator in the supply chain, after the recycler, is
+UPDATE 2025.03.01: RM0258 and RM0259, which belong to 'no attribute' and 'GOTS' mixed fiber categories, respectively, were incorrectly included in the calibration and need to be removed Originally Published: 2023.02.28

-Calibratian 220 Mixed Fibers and Dranautian of Fibers Calibration 220 Mixed Fibers and Proportion of Fibers allowed to change the mixed fiber codes in the output transaction certificate or when they are used in the material composition on the input transaction certificate.
-A blend of virgin material shall not be defined as "mixed fibers" in any case.
-The mixed-fiber codes are only allowed to be used by recyclers for pre-consumer and post-consumer waste.
-When an input transaction certificate specifies that a product contains mixed fibers, this same designation shall be used in the output transaction certificate.
-Even when the detailed results of a material composition test are available, the transaction certificate shall list "mixed fibers" with the corresponding raw matericode rather than separating out individual fibers.
-Conformity and Iss sue Date: 2/28/2023 Status: Issued
+Calibration 220 Mixed Fibers and Proportion of Fibers When mixed fibers are used in raw materials, there is no need to do a material composition test to know the percentage of each fiber present.
+The raw material codes for recycled mixed fibers (RM0260, RM0261) shall only be used by the material recycler.
+No other operator in the supply chain, after the recycler, is allowed to change the mixed fiber codes in the output transaction certificate or when they are used in the material composition on the input transaction certificate.
+A blend of virgin material shall not be defined as "mixed fibers" in any mixed-fiber codes are only allowed to be used by recyclers for pre-cor post-consumer waste.
+Interpretation: When an input transaction certificate specifies that a product contains mixed fibers, this same designation shall be used in the output transaction certificate.
+Even when the detailed results of a material composition test are available, the transaction certificate shall list "mixed fibers" with the corresponding raw material code rather than separating out individual fibers.
+UPDATE: RM0258 ('No attribute' mixed fiber) is reserved for use when the exact material composition is unknown but the material does not qualify as pre- or post-consumer, such as spinning process waste which can be returned to a spinning process.
+RM0259 has been removed from this calibration since it does not app Exchange standards.
+Conformity and Iss sue Date: 3/1/2025 Status: Issued